psaikido/hugle.uk/content/hk/mbm/intro.md

 type: hk/mbm
 ---

 A Buddhist pilrimage undergone in 2005/6.
-The writings in prose form about that journey are called
-[Pilgrimage - Mahabodhi
-Moonlight](/pages/prose/pilgrimage/010-leaving.html).
-The printed form of these poems are the second part of the little book [Sunshine & Shadow](/sun/).
+The writing in prose form about that journey is called [Pilgrimage](/prose/pilgrimage/010-leaving/).
+The printed form of these poems are the second part of the little book [Sunshine & Shadow](/hk/sun/intro/).

 "Hughie Carroll gives himself to his life so wholeheartedly that the reader fears for him, exposed to raw pain, then flooded with love.